openhwgroup/core-v-sw/toolchain/README.md

  * `GCC_DIR` defines the location of GCC source code.
  * `GCC_REPO` selects the Git repository to fetch GCC code from.
- * `GCC_COMMIT` identifies the revision of source code to use: a specific commit, targ, or branch. \
+ * `GCC_COMMIT` identifies the revision of source code to use: a specific commit, tag, or branch. \
-   _**NOTE:** If you set `GCC_COMMIT` to the name of a branch, the `get-toolchain.sh` will update the local repository to the tip of the remote brach at every invocation._
+   _**NOTE:** If you set `GCC_COMMIT` to the name of a branch, the `get-toolchain.sh` will update the local repository to the tip of the remote branch at every invocation._

  * `GCC_CONFIGURE_OPTS` is the list of options to pass to the configure script. \
    _**NOTE:** Since `GCC_CONFIGURE_OPTS` is a Bourne shell variable, any double-quotes in